top of page

 Toothbrush

 Sorry clean freaks: you probably won't take a shower everyday at Bonnaroo.
-It's not that you can't, it's just that you won't have time to, and it's inconvenient to walk to a shower, wait on a shower, pay for a shower, and so on.
+It's not that you can't, you just won't have time to, and unless you bring a camper, walking to, waiting for, and paying for a shower can be inconvenient and tedious.

 Bonnaroo stage